code-423n4/2023-10-wildcat/README.md

 Withdrawal request amounts that could not be honoured in a given cycle because of insufficient reserves are batched together, marked as 'expired' and enter a FIFO withdrawal queue.
 Non-zero withdrawal queues impact the reserve ratio of a market: any assets subsequently deposited by the borrower will be immediately routed into the pending withdrawal pool until there are sufficient assets to fully honour all expired withdrawals.

 Lenders that have their addresses flagged by Chainalysis as being sanctioned are blocked from interacting with any markets that they are a part of by giving them a role of `Blocked`.
 A `nukeFromOrbit` function exists that directs their market balances into a purpose-deployed escrow contract.
 Lenders can retrieve their assets from these escrow contracts in the event that they are ever removed from the oracle (i.e. their address returns `false` when `isSanctioned(address)` is queried).

+This is getting long and rambling, so instead we'll direct you to the [Gitbook](https://wildcat-protocol.gitbook.io) which is even more so, but at least lays out the expected behaviour in prose.

+Sorry for subjecting you to all of this.
+You can go look at the code now.

 ## Links